neudecker-group/jedi/docs/tutorials/substructures.rst

 .. image:: biphenyl_partial.png
    :align: center
-   :alt: JEDI visualisation of the analysis of a biphenyl molecule.
-One benzene ring is coloured black, indicating that those bonds were not considered during analysis.
+   :alt: JEDI visualization of the analysis of a biphenyl molecule.
+One benzene ring is colored black, indicating that those bonds were not considered during analysis.

 .. _partial-hessian: